nanavatirutu/WeatherApp/README.md

 # WeatherApp
-> This project is a part of <a href = "https://www.klaviyo.com/weather-app">Klaviyo coding challenge </a>.

 * The WeatherApp can subscribe users to the discount newsletters and sends weather powered personalized emails to the subscribers.